upenn-libraries/apotheca/rails_app/docs/architecture_decisions/0009_secondary_preservation_storage.md

 ## Decision
 1. Using [Wasabi](https://wasabi.com/) to store a secondary copy of all of our preservation files.
 2. Add preservation events when data replicated in Wasabi.
-3. Ensure files stored in Wasabi are in a different region than were our primary preservation copies are stored.
+3. Ensure the files stored in Wasabi are in a different geographic region than our primary preservation copies.
 We'll use the `us-west-1` region for Wasabi.
 4. Our primary preservation file and replicated preservation file will have the same filename.

 ## Consequences